flashwing-04/showtime-website-project-archive/content/ss21/bachelor/b4-manifesto/tech-stack.md

 {{<section title="React">}}

 We used React to develop the User Interface.
-You can draw the **“Area of interest”** on it so if someone walks on the named area, the app will react.
+You can draw the **“Area of interest”** on it, so if someone walks on the named area, the app will react.
 {{</section>}}

 {{<section title="JavaScript, HTML, CSS">}}